An energy-capacity inequality for Legendrian submanifolds: Basic definitions

 of the cylindrical ends; \item On the concave end we either have $\varphi(r)=e^{-r-r_\varphi}$ for some $r_\varphi \ge 0$ or $\varphi(r) \equiv 1$ for all $r \ll 0$ sufficiently small, in which case we set $r_\varphi:=+\infty$; and \item In the subset

-we have $\varphi(r) \equiv 1$. \end{enumerate} \end{dfn} Part (5) above is needed in order to prove the energy estimates given by Lemmas \ref{lma:varphienergy} and \ref{lma:action}.
+we have $\varphi(r) \equiv 1$. \end{enumerate} We call such a function $\varphi \in \mathcal{C}(L_0,L_1,G_{s,t})$ a {\bf{Hofer function}}. \end{dfn} Part (3) allows us to have $\varphi' \neq 0$ in any subset $I \times Y_\pm$ inside which both $L_0$ and $L_1$ are traces of the Reeb flow applied to a Legendrian submanifold.
+This will later be used to ``stretch the neck'' of the symplectic form in such a region.
+(See Section \ref{sec:SplashNeck}.)
+Part (5) above is needed in order to prove the energy estimates given by Lemmas \ref{lma:varphienergy} and \ref{lma:action}.
 Note that, in particular, the constant function $1 \in \mathcal{C}(L_0,L_1,G_{s,t})$ is always contained in the above subset.

-The following lemma is elementary but crucial.
+The following basic computation will be used multiple times, so we formulate it as a lemma.